Erich Mendelsohn: Architecture career

 In the spring of 1933, in the wake of growing antisemitism and the rise of the Nazis in Germany, he fled to England.
 His assets were seized by the Nazis, his name struck from the list of the German Architects' Union, and he was excluded from the Prussian Academy of Arts.
 In England he formed an architectural practice with Serge Chermayeff, which continued until the end of 1936 and together they designed two important private houses – Cohen House and Shrubs Wood – and the De La Warr Pavilion, an entertainment and arts complex in the seaside town of Bexhill-on-Sea, commissioned and paid for by the local landowner.

 Mendelsohn had long known Chaim Weizmann, later President of Israel.
-At the start of 1934 he began planning on Weizmann's behalf a series of projects in Palestine during the British Mandate.
+At the start of 1934 he began planning on Weizmann's behalf a series of projects in Mandatory Palestine during the British Mandate.
 In 1935, he opened an office in Jerusalem and planned Jerusalem stone buildings in the International Style that greatly influenced local architecture.
-In 1938 he dissolved his London office.
+In 1938, he dissolved his London office.
 At that same time he and his wife received British citizenship and he changed his name to "Eric"; the new citizenship also allowed them to issue guarantees and thus bring other family members to Britain.
-In Palestine, Mendelsohn built many now-famous buildings: Weizmann House and three laboratories at the Weizmann Institute of Science, Anglo-Palestine Bank in Jerusalem, Hadassah Hospital on Mount Scopus, Rambam Hospital in Haifa and others.
+In Mandatory Palestine, Mendelsohn built many now-famous buildings: Weizmann House and three laboratories at the Weizmann Institute of Science, Anglo-Palestine Bank in Jerusalem, Hadassah Hospital on Mount Scopus, Rambam Hospital in Haifa and others.

 From 1941 until his death, Mendelsohn lived in the United States and taught at the University of California, Berkeley.
 Until the end of World War II his activities were limited by his immigration status to lectures and publications.
 However, he also served as an advisor to the U.S. government.
 For instance, in 1943 he collaborated with the U.S. Army and Standard Oil in order to build "German Village", a set of replicas of typical German working-class housing estates, which would be of key importance in acquiring the know-how and experience necessary to carry out the firebombing of Berlin.
 In 1945, he established himself in San Francisco.
 From then until his death in 1953 he undertook various projects, mostly for Jewish communities.